tembo-io/tembo-stacks/dev-suite.md

 ### Setup

 - Before doing anything, go to https://dashboard.clerk.com/apps/app_2NxxGlmiAzGOwDTIzbObk4cxIOA/instances/ins_2NxxGsVFc3ddBxfVeJ4R55w1lTG/api-keys, copy the CLERK_SECRET_KEY, and add it into the justfile in the root.
-- If ur on mac, you may need to stop any running postgres instances on port `5432` with `brew services stop postgresql`
+- If ur on mac, you may need to stop any running postgres instances on port `5432` with `brew services stop postgresql`g
 - Make sure you have your docker daemon running
 - Confirm that ports `8080`, `6000`, and `8081` are free and nothing is running on them